steadylearner/blog/posts/Docker/How to use Docker commands.md

 Thank you for using nginx.
 ```

-Find you just need a few commands to use Docker.
+Realize that you only need a few commands to use Docker.
 You could also start a Docker container with a specific name and execute bash comamnds with these.

 ```console
 $docker run --name nginx-webserver -p 80:80 -d nginx